 Keyword indices do not usually include the latest field-specific terminology—consequently, field-specific terms are used as keywords.
 Proper names of companies and places, for example, can also be used as keywords.
 Students can avail themselves of the JAMK Library’s services when choosing keywords and their form.
 The JAMK Library’s webpages also provide links to keyword indices and databases.
-In addition to the general Finnish Ontology Library Service ONKI, the links include field-specific terminology lists, such as MeSH (Medical Subject Headings) Browser, used by students of the School of Health and Social Studies.
+In addition to the Finnish thesaurus and ontology (Finto) service, the links include field-specific terminology lists, such as MeSH (Medical Subject Headings) Browser, used by students of the School of Health and Social Studies.

 Indication of the confidentiality – Marking of data